Soldier-B/uKanban/README.md

 ## Features

 - Lives in its own editor tab alongside 2D, 3D, and Script
-- Multiple columns with drag-and-drop reordering
+- Multiple columns with left/right reordering
 - Multi-line cards with keyboard-driven editing
 - Drag cards between columns and reorder within them
 - Board state saved automatically to `res://.kanban` in your project